sebastian-eichelbaum/vim-doge/README.md

 This fork modifies:

 - the C++ doxygen_javadoc style to NOT use brief and direction for param.
-- Disables the install function in autoload/doge.vim
+- Installs the vim-doge-helper binary from this repo.

-You have to build the helper binary manually:
+You have to build the helper binary manually?

 ```sh
   mkdir -p bin